cbpark/ptc-cluster/docs/specification.md

 when connecting to the server, remove the line beginning with `ptc.ibs.re.kr` in `.ssh/known_hosts` in your home directory.

 User's password can be changed by running the `passwd` command.

+## What happens to CROWS?

+The CROWS (or ctpu-crows) cluster is still running with CentOS 6.9 and Sun Grid Engine (SGE), and there is no definite plan for upgrading it currently.
+It is because of the need for legacy software or that some people are feeling too accustomed to the SGE cluster system so don't like a change.
+The users of the CROWS cluster can attempt to use the PTC cluster upon request and approval of the system administrator.
+(The administrator will not help migrate or update user's files.)
+Eventually, the CROWS cluster will be upgraded, and then be merged with the PTC cluster.